Boeing 737: 737-200

+The short-field capabilities of the 737-200 led Boeing to offer the "Unpaved Strip Kit" (see the Air North example, right).
+This option reduced foreign object damage when operated on remote, unimproved or unpaved runways, that competing jetliners could not use safely.
+The kit included a gravel deflector on the nose gear and a vortex dissipator extending from the front of the engine.
+Alaska Airlines used the gravel kit for some of its combi aircraft rural operations in Alaska until retiring its -200 fleet in 2007.
+Air Inuit, Nolinor Aviation and Buffalo Airways still use the gravel kit in Northern Canada.

+Canadian North also operated a gravel-kitted 737-200 Combi, but this was due to be retired in early 2023.

+As of September 2023, a relatively high number of 737-200s remain in service compared to other early jet airliners, with fifty examples actively flying for thirty carriers.
+During the 737 MAX groundings, older 737s, including the 200 and Classic series, were in demand for leasing.
+C-GNLK, one of Nolinor's 737-200s, is the oldest jet airliner in commercial service as of 2024, having entered service 50 years prior in 1974.

+Comparison of variants

+Below is a list of major differences between the original 737 variants.

 737 Classic (second generation)

 The Boeing 737 Classic is the name given to the 737-300/400/500 series after the introduction of the -600/700/800/900 series of the Boeing 737 family.
 Produced from 1984 to 2000, a total of 1,988 Classic series were delivered.

 Close to the next major upgrade of single aisle aircraft at Airbus and Boeing, the price of jet fuel reached a peak in 2008, when airlines devoted 40% of the retail price of an air ticket to pay for fuel, versus 15% in 2000.
 Consequently, in that year carriers retired Boeing 737 Classic aircraft to reduce fuel consumption; replacements consisted of more efficient 737 Next Generation or A320 family aircraft.
 On June 4, 2008, United Airlines announced it would retire all 94 of its Classic 737 aircraft (64 737-300 and 30 737-500 aircraft), replacing them with A320 family jets taken from its Ted subsidiary, which has been shut down.
 This intensified the competition between the two giant aircraft manufacturers, which has since become a duopoly competition.

 An optional upgrade with winglets became available for the Classic and NG series.